 In 2018, property owners from the Port Hadlock “Core Area” presented the County with a petition indicating strong support for the sewer and potential interest in forming a Local Improvement District.
 In response, the County engaged design consultants to perform a feasibility study to determine what steps could be taken to reduce the cost of a “startup” sewer system to serve the Core Area while still allowing for future expansion to serve the larger Urban Growth Area (UGA) when demand occurs.

-The results of the feasibility study were published in the Port Hadlock Wastewater System Value Engineering Review (May of 2019) available here.
+The results of the feasibility study were published in the Port Hadlock Wastewater System Value Engineering Review (May 2019.)

 The study showed potential for significantly lowering startup costs by serving the Core Area with a newly available modular treatment plant unit.
 This system still utilizes previously approved membrane bioreactor technology to treat wastewater to “Class A” Reclaimed Water standards required by the Department of Ecology.
 It offers the flexibility of allowing for future expansion as well.
 The study also estimated the amount of initial cost savings that could be realized using a pressurized collection system instead of gravity pipes and pump stations and focused on other cost saving measures appropriate for a smaller system designed to initially serve only the Core Area.

 Jefferson County has since been engaging with a newly formed Sewer Working Group made up of stakeholders in the Core Area to find ways to advance the project.
-Materials related to these meetings are linked below.
+Related materials are linked below as PDF files.